cinchapi/concourse/README.md

 ### Pick an issue
 1. Fix an open [issue](https://cinchapi.atlassian.net/browse/CON) or implement a new feature.
-2. Create an account in Jira
+2. Create an account in Jira and.
-3. Create a ticket to track your work.
+3. If necessary, create a new ticket to track your work.
+Otherwise, assign an existing ticket yo yourself.
-4. Assign the ticket (existing or newly created) to yourself.

 ### Write some code
 1. Read the [coding standards](https://cinchapi.atlassian.net/wiki/display/CON/Coding+Standards).